What is Rent-seeking?

 The concept of rent-seeking was developed by American economist Gordon Tullock in 1967.
 However, the term was offered by another economist, Anne Krueger.

-In such a case, the term “rent” is referred to as one of the sources of income generation that was conceptualized by Adam Smith.
+In this case, the term “rent” is referred to as one of the sources of income generation that was conceptualized by Adam Smith.
 According to Smith, rent is an activity of lending one’s own resources in exchange for some benefits.
 Relative to other sources of income (profit, wages), rent is the least risky and the least labor-demanding source of income.

 The Tullock Paradox